-Like GetResponse, Campaign Monitor are a well-established company, who seem to have been quietly and solidly working on a customer base.
+Like GetResponse, Campaign Monitor are a well-established company, who seem to have been quietly and solidly working on a customer base, whether for new or existing customer lists.
 Campaign Monitor’s clients include Disney, Coca-Cola and BuzzFeed – those are brands who won’t risk substandard email marketing!

 Campaign Monitor have a four-tier pricing system, with incremental features.
 None of the tiers have any limited on the number of subscribers you can have with them, but their initial tier has a limited of 2,500 emails per month to you to send.
 If you want to email your subscribers once per week, that means you couldn’t have more than 625 subscribers.

 That doesn’t sound like much, but if you’re at the ground floor of a business venture, it only costs $9 per month.
 Obviously you won’t get anything too fancy for $9 per month, and this really is bare bones email marketing, but, it does have more of a professional feel than other entry-level products.

 All tiers include some level of automation, and these increase as you go up.
 At the second tier, you’ll get access to inbox previews, which is a nice feature.
 One of my favorite things that I like to see in email marketing though is time zone delivery.
 It’s actually somewhat of a rarity.

 What it means is that your subscribers will receive the email at the same time, regardless of time zone.
 For example, if you set an email to be delivered at 8pm, it’ll be delivered at 8pm in New York or 8pm in Dublin: it depends where the subscriber is.